tenable/terrascan/README.md

 ![k8s](https://user-images.githubusercontent.com/74685902/105115885-834a5d00-5a7e-11eb-9190-e8b64d77c5ac.png)

 ### Broad Rule Suppression
 Use our config file to manually pick which rules should be applied or suppressed from the entire scan.
 This is suitable for edge use cases.
 Please use in-file suppression to account for known false positives.
-This ensures that the rule is skipped for a particular resource, not for all of them.
+This ensures that the rule is skipped only for one particular resource, rather than all of them.

 ![config](https://user-images.githubusercontent.com/74685902/105115887-83e2f380-5a7e-11eb-82b8-a1d18c83a405.png)

 ### Sample Output